vocdoni/docs/README.md

 + Minimize transactions to the blockchain.
 Could potentially be used in Ethereum Mainnet
 + `Voter` does not write, only reads from the blockchain
 + `Voter` can participate with an ultra-light-client (static web/app)
-+ Secure vote anonimization using ZK-snarks
++ Secure vote anonymization using ZK-snarks
 + Data availability via distributed filesystems such as IPFS
-+ Economically incentivized, , `relay` network performs actions, not possible by light-clients.
++ Economically incentivized, `relay` network performs actions, not possible by light-clients.

 ![overall](https://github.com/vocdoni/docs/raw/master/img/overall_design.png)

 ### Identity
 The system is agnostic to the identity scheme used.

-We are developing our implementation using [Iden3](https://iden3.io), for having the best blance of decentralization vs scalability.
+We are developing our implementation using [Iden3](https://iden3.io), for having the best balance of decentralization vs scalability.

 ## Definitions
 ### Actors